 You will need your LSAC-generated username and password to log on.
 The Admissions Office will email you your username and password a few days after you submit your application.

-Welcome to UF Law’s Applicant Status Online (ASO).
+Welcome to UF Law’s Online Status Checker.

-Applicant Status Online(ASO) allows applicants to check their application status throughout the admissions process.
-This site allows applicants to view their current application status and the receipt of materials such as the resume, admissions statement, and letters of recommendation.
-Applicants can view their current contact information and also read announcements from UF Law Admissions.
+UF Law’s Online Status Checker will allow you to check your application status throughout the admissions process.
+You may view your current application status and confirm the receipt of materials such as resume, admissions statement and letters of recommendation.
+You can also read announcements from our admissions team.

 To ensure receipt of all notifications from UF Law, please contact firstname.lastname@example.org with any updates to your email or mailing addresses.

-Under Initial Review by Committee: Your file is complete and the Admissions Committee is currently evaluating your application.
+Under Initial Review by Committee: Your file is complete and the Admissions Committee is evaluating your application.

 Hold: The Admissions Committee has completed the initial review of your file; however, a decision has not yet been made.
 The Committee employs a comparative review process, and your file will continue to be evaluated as additional applications are received.
 If prior to receiving a final decision you have significant updates – such as a new transcript or LSAT score, updated resume, or letter(s) of recommendation – your file will be re-evaluated based on the new information.
 Please remember that updated transcripts must be submitted through LSAC, not directly to the law school.
 New LSAT scores will be automatically provided to UF Law by LSAC.
 You may forward other documents to firstname.lastname@example.org.

 Wait-listed: You have been offered a place on our Waitlist.
 Please refer to the Wait List FAQs for more information.